OpShin/hebi/README.md

 </div>

-> DISCLAIMER: This is a rough first draft, based on [eopsin](https://github.com/ImperatorLang/eopsin).
-> If you are looking for a working product, first look there.

 This is an implementation of smart contracts for Cardano which are written in a very strict subset of valid Python.
 The general philosophy of this project is to write a compiler that ensure the following: